federstedt/screentime/README.md

 # Screen time app
 To keep track of pause time.

 Might be implemented:
-To close apps when parant control is active after set time.
+To close apps when parent control is active after set time.

 # Usage
 Default password is admin.